 For timing advance area searches, identify a specific point and list the exact radius from the center of the circle.
 The area should be wide enough to gather the needed information but narrow enough to exclude data from as many uninvolved individuals as possible.

 Identify the location by address and latitude and longitude.

 The date and time requested must in local time and utc time.

 Repeat the same process for each Target Area sought

+INITIAL SEARCH PARAMETERS